algorandfoundation/puya-ts/docs/user-feedback/walkthroughs/strings.md

     return `The value at ${idx} is ${input[idx]}`;
 }

-// Error: string is not supported by Algorand TypeScript helloWorld(): string {
+// Error: string not supported, use str instead helloWorld(): string {
     // Error: String literals not supported, use Str tag instead return "Hello, World!";
 }

-// Error: string is not supported by Algorand TypeScript concatStrings(a: string, b: string): string {
+// Error: string not supported, use str instead concatStrings(a: string, b: string): string {
     // Error: + not supported on strings, use Str tag instead return a + b;